lejara/BasementButler/README.md

 # Basement Butler Bot
-A discord bot made for the server (The Basement)
+A discord bot made for the discord server The Basement

+***Note: the bot is coded to work on only one server per host.
+Mainly the !maketeams command.
+Multi server support is WIP***

 ## Commands
 - !commands - List useble commands